Trump administration shelves planned investment ban on Alibaba, Tencent, Baidu: sources

 WASHINGTON (Reuters) - The Trump administration has scrapped plans to blacklist Chinese tech giants Alibaba, Tencent and Baidu, four people familiar with the matter said, providing a brief reprieve to Beijing’s top corporates amid a broader crackdown by Washington.

+Washington nonetheless plans to move forward this week with a bid to add as many as nine other Chinese companies to the list, one of the people said.

+The decision to shelve plans to add the Chinese tech giants is a blow to China hawks in the administration, who have been seeking to cement outgoing President Donald Trump’s tough-on-China legacy before his presidency ends on Jan.
+20.

-Senior officials in the administration had been considering plans to add the firms to a list of alleged Chinese military companies, which would have subjected them to a new U.S. investment ban.
+Retailer Alibaba, search engine giant Baidu and video game leader Tencent, which owns messaging app WeChat, were on the short list to be added to a catalogue of alleged Chinese military companies, which would have subjected them to a new U.S. investment ban.

-The Treasury and State Departments and the Pentagon did not immediately respond to requests for comment.

-The abrupt decision throws into stark relief the deep divisions within Washington on China policy, even as outgoing President Donald Trump seeks to cement his tough-on-China legacy and lock President-elect Joe Biden into aggressive measures against the world’s second largest economy.
+The abrupt decision throws into stark relief the deep divisions within the Trump administration on China policy, even as Trump seeks to lock President-elect Joe Biden into aggressive postures against the world’s second largest economy.

-Last month, the White House added China’s top chipmaker, SMIC, and oil giant CNOOC to the blacklist, as first reported by Reuters.
+Last month, the White House added China’s top chipmaker, SMIC, and oil giant CNOOC to the blacklist.
 Trump also unveiled an executive order in January banning U.S. transactions with eight Chinese apps including Ant Group’s Alipay.
+Both measures were first reported by Reuters.

 While Trump touted a trade deal inked between the rival nations, relations between Washington and Beijing soured last year over China’s handling of the deadly coronavirus and its crackdown on freedoms in Hong Kong.

-Reporting by Alexandra Alper and Humeyra Pamuk; Writing by Alexandra Alper; Editing by Chizu Nomiyama and Leslie Adler
+Reporting by Alexandra Alper and Humeyra Pamuk; Writing by Alexandra Alper; Additional Reporting by Andrea Shalal and Mike Stone; Editing by Leslie Adler and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.